-BCT is delighted to introduce our Roost Award judges, each experts in bat roost creation and mitigation in their own right with a wealth of expertise.
-We are lucky to have representatives from the Statutory Nature Conservation Organisations, academia and ecological consultancy, the latter being our previous winner from BSG Ecology Ltd. in 2012.
-BCT are extremely grateful to them for offering their support of these awards!
+BCT's Roost Award judges for 2022 include experts in bat roost creation and mitigation representing the Statutory Nature Conservation Organisations, academia and ecological consultancy.
+The latter being our previous winner from Bernwood ECS Ltd, Chris Damant.
+BCT are extremely grateful to them for offering their support and expertise to these Awards!

 Kat has been the Senior Specialist for Mammals at Natural England (NE), the government’s adviser for the natural environment in England, for the past ten years.
 She has been a licensed bat worker and roost visitor for many more years and is an active member of the Cheshire Bat Group.
 Kat leads on NE’s mammal conservation agenda, establish and commission nationally strategic research and monitoring programmes for protected mammal species and as such has been and currently is on the steering group for many bat related publications and research programmes.

-Rob has worked as a species advisor and mammal specialist for Scottish Natural Heritage for over 26 years, dealing with conservation management issues associated with bats and other terrestrial mammals throughout Scotland.
-Bats have formed a major part of his work over the years from undertaking roost visits in the early days to managing SNH’s EBLV active surveillance programme between 2005 and 2010 and, more recently, overseeing projects such as the Southern Scotland Bat Survey, an analysis of Scottish bat population trends and production of the new GB bats and onshore wind turbines guidance.
+Rob has worked as a species advisor and mammal specialist for Nature Scot (formerly Scottish Natural Heritage) for over 26 years, dealing with conservation management issues associated with bats and other terrestrial mammals throughout Scotland.
+Bats have formed a major part of his work over the years from undertaking roost visits in the early days to managing Nature Scot’s EBLV active surveillance programme between 2005 and 2010 and, more recently, overseeing projects such as the Southern Scotland Bat Survey, an analysis of Scottish bat population trends and production of the new GB bats and onshore wind turbines guidance.
 Advising on mitigation measures including artificial roost design remains a key part of his work.
-Rob is a member of CIEEM and is providing SNH input to the revised guidance on bat mitigation.
+Rob is a member of CIEEM and is providing Nature Scot input to the revised guidance on bat mitigation.

 Sam first joined Clwyd Bat Group in 2004, the combination of ecology, technology and the challenges of learning about these fascinating animals soon had him completely hooked.
 In a voluntary capacity Sam has been involved with many conservation projects in the UK and abroad and is Chair of the North Wales Mammal Group and Project officer for Clwyd Bat Group.